RNR1/react-vite-starter/README.md

 - Run `cp .env.example .env` to create a .env file for environment variables (use PS on windows).
 - Run `pnpm run dev`.
 - Navigate to `localhost:3000`.

-## Authentication

-This starter implements a basic social login with Facebook and Google, it implemented based on a Django REST Auth mechanism, but can be adjusted depending on the relevant backend.
-You should add your google and facebook credentials in the `.env` file in order to make it work.

 ## Style Guides